sarahciston/codingcare/posts/guide.md

 [^amy]: With thanks to [Amy Rae Fox](https://madebyafox.github.io/)

->"Computer-centric terms such as ‘novice’ obscure the possibilities for creating appropriate end user systems and are prejudicial in assigning prominence to the computer."
+"Computer-centric terms such as ‘novice’ obscure the possibilities for creating appropriate end user systems and are prejudicial in assigning prominence to the computer."
+{: .quote }

->>— Bonnie Nardi @nardiSmallMatterProgramming1993
+— Bonnie Nardi @nardiSmallMatterProgramming1993
+{: .quote .attrib }

 Take heart if you don't feel like you're really a coder.
 Many of my favorite computer scientists and professional programmers have told me they don't either!
 There may never be a time when you reach the feeling of proper expertise or authority in your field, but the secret is that this is not the secret to competency.
 Those people walking around like they know what they're doing?
 Adulting?
 Ha!
 They probably don't know either.

+"it was time to get into coding.
+And by that I mean – hours of getting things wrong and few moments of figuring out something right."
+{: .quote }

+–Tia Kemp, she/her, BA USC Media Arts + Practice
+{: .quote .attrib }

 And the divisions between who knows, who gets to know, who gets to learn and claim knowing are primarily artificially imposed by gatekeeping structures and language.
 Melanie Hoff points out how we are ["always-already programming"](https://gist.github.com/melaniehoff/95ca90df7ca47761dc3d3d58fead22d4) in so many ways.
 She argues that "the programmer is also the user is also the programmer" and these roles have been artificially divorced.@AlwaysalreadyprogrammingMd We can reunite the ideas of programmer and user in our work as pro-am (professional-amateur) pro-users (programmer-users) who dabble, tinker, and find joy in the spaces in between.

->"When we all build up and cultivate one another’s agency to shape technology and online spaces, we are contributing to creating a world that is more supportive, affirming, and healing."
+"When we all build up and cultivate one another’s agency to shape technology and online spaces, we are contributing to creating a world that is more supportive, affirming, and healing."
 "It's buttons all the way down."
+{: .quote }

->>–Melanie Hoff
+–Melanie Hoff
+{: .quote .attrib }

 Bonnie Nardi's concept of "end-user programming" helps dismantle the hierarchy of software maker/user and emphasizes the work a user does is another kind of programming.
 Every day we customize settings and change parameters, we put formulas in spreadsheets and create automatic workflows in photo editors.
 She argues these "end-users" are not naive but make intensive use of computers.
 She includes such tasks on a continuum with programming that addresses the machine at various levels, whether "close to the metal" like assembly languages or abstracted high-level languages like object-oriented programming.@nardiSmallMatterProgramming1993 We see this continuum continuing to blur now with "prompt programming," which involves writing plain-text commands for generative AI systems.

 Code Collective member [ender](https://www.enderverse.org/) expands on these ideas in a zine called, "[you are a coder](https://enderversing.itch.io/uracoder)."
 It discusses how users might be more empowered through customization tools to engage like programmers (and how many already do!), and how programmers are rely on languages as interfaces, just like other kinds of users do.
 It also includes more readings on this topic if you're interested, from David Chisnall, Olia Lialiana, Joanne McNeil, and Melanie Hoff of course! @enderYouAreCoder

->"The development of gooey [GUI] was a project to create an accessible computer, lessening the burden of knowledge required to complete a task.
+"The development of gooey [GUI] was a project to create an accessible computer, lessening the burden of knowledge required to complete a task.
 But this also created the 'user' as we know it by creating a user/programmer dichotomy.
 The desire for a black screen is that of removing the dichotomy in favor of an interface without subjection, without users and/or programmers alike. [...] black gooey being antithetical to the values of the white screen.
 Black gooey might then be a platform of slowness ('dragged time', 'colored time') [...], refusal, thought, complexity, critique, softness, loudness, transparency, uselessness, and brokenness.
-A planar body that longs for the solitude and vastness of the commandline, yet nuanced and sharp, to usurp and destroy a contemporary hegemonic interface." @artistBlackGooeyUniverse
+A planar body that longs for the solitude and vastness of the commandline, yet nuanced and sharp, to usurp and destroy a contemporary hegemonic interface."
+{: .quote }

+–@artistBlackGooeyUniverse
+{: .quote .attrib }

 ### Remember you know how to learn

 Nardi also reminds us we easily learn things like programming all the time, when we feel empowered to do so and are excited about them.
 Within knitting patterns, like baseball scoresheets, she points out:

->"a great deal of information is contained within a terse set of instructions; the instructions (while appearing incomprehensible to non-knitters) are accessible to any ordinary person who decides to learn to knit; and, just as the filled-out scoresheet records the way a game unfolded, the knitting instructions provide a permanent record of the way the task of knitting an afghan unfolds [...]"
+"a great deal of information is contained within a terse set of instructions; the instructions (while appearing incomprehensible to non-knitters) are accessible to any ordinary person who decides to learn to knit; and, just as the filled-out scoresheet records the way a game unfolded, the knitting instructions provide a permanent record of the way the task of knitting an afghan unfolds [...]"
+{: .quote }

+[-@nardiSmallMatterProgramming1993]
+{: .quote .attrib }

 Both these formal languages involve "the use of constructs familiar to programmers: modules of instructions, subroutines, global variables, means for specifying conditions, and iteration."
 Nardi says when people have an interest, they can quickly learn the notations, forms, and relations of that system.
 This may seem obvious, but "People are likely to be better at learning and using computer languages that closely match their interests and their domain knowledge."